 Maria Brophy – a professional art consultant sharing to all art creatives her first hand experience and knowledge of going into the art business, gallery work, art licencing, royalties, museum exhibits, increasing art income, and to how to sell art.

-“Art Insurance: Insuring Your Art” – by Alan Bamberger a good article for artists, photographers and collectors alike.
+“Art Insurance: Insuring Your Art” – by Alan Bamberger a good article for artists, photographers and collectors alike and it’s importance.